geonetwork/doc/source/maintainer-guide/statistics/setup-geonetwork.rst

         $ mvn jetty:run -Penv-dev,es

-To setup the search/content statistics in GeoNetwork do the following steps:
+To setup the search/content statistics in |project_name| do the following steps:

 - Comment the following filter in `TOMCAT_DIR/webapps/geonetwork/WEB-INF/web.xml`